Bounding Training Data Reconstruction in DP-SGD: Experimental Evaluation

-All of our experiments so far have been in the full-batch ($q=1$) setting.
+\paragraph{Effect of sampling rate $q$.} All of our experiments so far have been in the full-batch ($q=1$) setting.
 We now measure how mini-batching affects both the upper and lower bounds by reducing the data sampling probability $q$ from $1$ to $0.02$ (see \Cref{app: opt_grad_details} for additional experimental details).

 The attack presented in \Cref{alg: prior_aware_attack} assumes that the gradient of $z^*$ is present in every privatized gradient.
 Since this is no longer true in mini-batch DP-SGD, we design an improved attack by factoring in the knowledge that only a fraction $q$ of privatized gradients will contain the gradient of the target $z^*$.
 This is achieved by, for fixed $z_i$, collecting the inner-products $\langle \clip_C(\nabla_{\theta} \ell(\theta_t, z_i)), \bar{g}_t \rangle$ across all $T$ iterations, and computing the score using only the top $q T$ values.
 Pseudo-code for this improved prior-aware attack variant is given in \Cref{app:subsampling_alg}.